exercism/website/docs/conventions.md

 We therefore use `before_xxx` and `after_xxx` blocks sparingly.
 The only time that changing a model should change other data is if the model does not make sense without that other data.
 For example, users should **always** have authentication tokens.
-So `User.create` can resonably call `AuthToken.create` in its `after_create` block.
+So `User.create` can reasonably call `AuthToken.create` in its `after_create` block.
-In contrast, although submitting submissions should create notifications, because it is not essential for the existance of the submission to make sense, `Submission.create` would **not** be responsible for calling `Notification.create`.
+In contrast, although submitting submissions should create notifications, because it is not essential for the existence of the submission to make sense, `Submission.create` would **not** be responsible for calling `Notification.create`.

 Some other conventions: